jkanev/samadhi/README.md

 |:-----------------------------------------------------------------:|:----------------------------------------------------------------:|:----------------------------------------------------------------:|:---------------------------------------------------------------:|:----------------------------------------------------------------:|
 | ![Image: Main page with EEG/PSD Tab](doc/dancing-dots-delta.png)  | ![Image: Main page with EEG/PSD Tab](doc/dancing-dots-theta.png) | ![Image: Main page with EEG/PSD Tab](doc/dancing-dots-alpha.png) | ![Image: Main page with EEG/PSD Tab](doc/dancing-dots-beta.png) | ![Image: Main page with EEG/PSD Tab](doc/dancing-dots-gamma.png) |

 The actual display will be a superposition of these.
-The dancing dot flower display runs first inside the window, a mouse click brings it to full-screen (and back again).
+Inside and outside colours are configurable per frequency band, symmetry pattern are configurable, and in/out motion direction. dancing dot flower display runs first inside the window, a mouse click brings it to full-screen (and back again).
 This display uses hardware acceleration (OpenGL).